Having kids has dramatically improved Sophie White's health since she now – quite literally – needs to flee the house to escape them...

-"He's like an adorable little puppy," I say as I attempt to wrest the shoe he is gnawing back from Baby 1.
+"He's like an adorable little puppy," I say as I attempt to wrest the shoe he is gnawing back from Baby One.

-"More like an adorable Rottweiler," huffs the man, restraining Baby 1 as I hide the chewed up shoes and a now-deflated inner tube he got at earlier.
+"More like an adorable Rottweiler," huffs the Man, restraining Baby One as I hide the chewed up shoes and a now-deflated inner tube he got at earlier.

 (I know what you're thinking, maybe we're just a bit crap at parenting.)

-At meal times, Baby 2 (the smaller one, well not smaller but younger – aged 1 he outweighs his 4-year-old brother already) will demolish his meal then whatever is within reach before moving on to our leftovers.
-If a discarded chicken bone strays too close, he will extract every last scrap of meat with the precision of a hyena (or a cannibal), it's a little unnerving.
+At meal times, Baby Two (the smaller one, well not smaller but younger; aged one he outweighs his four-year-old brother already) will demolish his meal, then whatever is within reach before moving on to our leftovers.
+If a discarded chicken bone strays too close, he will extract every last scrap of meat with the precision of a hyena (or a cannibal).
+It's a little unnerving.

-Pre-kids I was a keen runner.
-Well, runner would be a slight overstatement – it was more of a sweaty, crying-shuffle.
-Also keen wouldn't be the word exactly either, I was more of a grudging runner.
+Pre-kids, I was a keen runner.
+Well, 'runner' would be a slight overstatement – it was more of a sweaty, crying-shuffle.
+Also, 'keen' wouldn't be the word either; I was more of a grudging runner.
 After having kids, the fear of getting back into running (would I simply pass away from the shock of exercise after two years of Pop Tarts and couch?) was far outweighed by the need to get the hell away from my family by any means possible.